"Mr Altinoglu was the hero of the evening, conducting a pulsing, compelling “Otello” ..."New York Times

 Born in Paris in 1975, Alain Altinoglu studied at the Conservatoire National Supérieur de Musique de Paris where he now teaches the conducting class.

 “Altinoglu led the suite with energy and surgical precision, and The Cleveland Orchestra infused the piece with dazzling color.
-The audience response was rapturous.”Daniel Hathaway, Cleveland Classical, 17.10.16
+The audience response was rapturous.”Daniel Hathaway, Cleveland Classical, 17.10.2016

 “Altinoglu led a performance that detailed the colors in Shostakovich’s orchestration: clarinet, oboe and English horn solos, and a soaring violin melody.
 Chiming bells open the new day, with shimmering strings and celesta, before it all fades away.
-It was beautifully evocative.”Timothy Robson, Bachtrack, 16.10.16
+It was beautifully evocative.”Timothy Robson, Bachtrack, 16.10.2016

 “Alain Altinoglu conducted powerfully and with fire.
-He hits exactly the sinister tone of the piece ["Macbeth"] and, together with the eager orchestra, works out the pale colours of Verdi’s unusual instrumentation with precision.”Kleine Zeitung, Ernst Naredi-Rainer, 06.10.15
+He hits exactly the sinister tone of the piece ["Macbeth"] and, together with the eager orchestra, works out the pale colours of Verdi’s unusual instrumentation with precision.”Kleine Zeitung, Ernst Naredi-Rainer, 06.10.2015

-“That these portentous questions arise from a staging that’s poignant, exciting, witty, even campy in the watching attests to the creativity and confidence of Mr. Neuenfels’s vision, ideally supported by Alain Altinoglu’s intense yet refined conducting, the winds given revealing prominence in the orchestral textures.”New York Times, Zachary Woolfe, 28.07.15
+“That these portentous questions arise from a staging that’s poignant, exciting, witty, even campy in the watching attests to the creativity and confidence of Mr. Neuenfels’s vision, ideally supported by Alain Altinoglu’s intense yet refined conducting, the winds given revealing prominence in the orchestral textures.”New York Times, Zachary Woolfe, 28.07.2015

-“The orchestra played superbly for Altinoglu, whose reading of the score emphasizes its lightness, elegance and ironic qualities […] He is clearly a ‘singers’ conductor’ in that he allows them time to shape their music and refrains from engaging in the blood sport of tenor-torturing.”MusicOMH, Melanie Eskenazi, 13.06.15
+“The orchestra played superbly for Altinoglu, whose reading of the score emphasizes its lightness, elegance and ironic qualities […] He is clearly a ‘singers’ conductor’ in that he allows them time to shape their music and refrains from engaging in the blood sport of tenor-torturing.”MusicOMH, Melanie Eskenazi, 13.06.2015

 Alain Altinoglu conducts his first opera production in the iconic, newly renovated Théâtre Royal de... read more